How to Sew a Scrunchie with Lace Trim

 Step 4: Sew the Trim to the Fabric

-• Sew the edges of the trim together over the existing line of stitching on the folded edge (do not sew the fabric; only sew the trim).
+• Flip the trim up and sew the edges together over the existing line of stitching on the folded edge (do not sew the fabric; only sew the trim).

-• Trim the excess trim (don’t trim the fabric!).
+• Optional: Trim the excess seam allowance of the trip (don’t trim the fabric!).

 • Turn the fabric inside out with the wrong side facing you.